 Circle of Hope is one of the top Los Angeles intensive outpatient addiction treatment providers.
-In order to decide which phase of Los Angeles addiction treatment is right for you, it is important to know the differences between residential addiction treatment, intensive outpatient, after care treatment, and more.
-For questions regarding the treatment process or to find out which phase is right for you, call us today at (888) 277-3316.
+To decide which phase of Los Angeles addiction treatment is right for you, it is important to know the differences between residential addiction treatment, intensive outpatient, aftercare treatment, and more.

 Intensive Outpatient Rehab Vs Inpatient Drug Rehab